DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Trips in the past have gone as far as Mexico, New York and Beijing.
 Closer to home we have visited Paris, Barcelona and Venice.

-During the course you may need portfolios, sketchbooks, access to a reasonably good camera (this can be on your phone) and basic art equipment.
+During the course, you may need portfolios, sketchbooks, access to a reasonably good camera (this can be on your phone) and basic art equipment.

-If taking the digital pathway with your work, you will be expected to get your personal investigation professionally printed and costs are usually around £30-40+ dependent on format choices, paper quality and page count.
+If taking the digital pathway with your work, you will be expected to get your personal investigation professionally printed and costs are usually around £30-40+ depending on format choices, paper quality and page count.

 Access to your own hardware and a graphics tablet for use outside of college is advantageous but not essential.

 Yes.
 Written work is integrated into the projects you undertake.
 You will need to annotate, analyse and evaluate your work and the work of others.
-All of this writing is reflective of your thoughts and opinions, we are looking for an insight into your thinking, this isn't about exam style questions, it's about articulating what is in your mind.
+All of this writing is reflective of your thoughts and opinions, we are looking for insight into your thinking, this isn't about exam style questions, it's about articulating what is in your mind.